-Favorite parts: walking the pig
+Favourite parts: walking the pig

-Least favorite parts: If Cat loved Will and Will loved Cat – why did she have to go back to London to earn a social studies degree which is worth jack in the country side?
+Least favourite parts: If Cat loved Will and Will loved Cat – why did she have to go back to London to earn a social studies degree which is worth jack in the country side?
 She could have gone to vet school too or medicine.
 And what happened after 10 years when her mom died and could not take care of her brother?